 The reasons why you may want to set up a special needs trust are varied.
 Some of the most common situations include:

 - When your loved one with a disability has received a personal injury settlement.

 - When your loved one receives an inheritance or when a family wishes to give a loved one with disabilities a gift and doesn’t want to jeopardize the loved one’s access to government benefits.

 There are many compelling reasons to establish a special needs trust for your loved one with disabilities.
-If you need help setting up a special needs trust or have questions about an existing special needs trust, contact our special needs trust attorneys today.
+If you need help setting up a special needs trust in New York, or have questions about an existing special needs trust, contact our Auburn (Cayuga County) and Westchester County special needs trust attorneys today.